anthonator/rosebud/README.md

 ### Validating Parameters

-To validate parameters specify a ```params``` block and either specify whether the params are either required or optional.
+To validate parameters specify a ```params``` block and choose whether the params are required or optional.

 ```ruby
 class Api::V1::SomeController < Api::V1::ApplicationController